Archibald Michie

+Biography

 Michie was born in Maida Vale, London, the son of Archibald Michie, a merchant.
 Michie junior was educated at Westminster School and was admitted to the Middle Temple in November 1834 and called to the Bar in May 1838.

 In the late 1830s, Michie migrated to Sydney, Australia and married Mary Richardson in 1840.
 The following year he was admitted to the New South Wales barrister roll.
 Michie was associated with Sir James Martin and Robert Lowe (1st Viscount Sherbrooke) on the Atlas newspaper when it was founded in 1844.

 Around 1849, Michie returned to England for a short while and then migrated to Canada.
 Then he returned to Sydney and moved to Melbourne in 1852.
 He was admitted to practise in the Supreme Court of Victoria and became associated with Thomas à Beckett.
 Michie was appointed to the Victorian Legislative Council in November 1852, but resigned in August 1853 to focus on his legal practice.

 Michie was elected as a member for Melbourne in the Victorian Legislative Assembly in 1856 and worked with Protestant liberals Richard Heales, James McCulloch, Frederick Thomas Sargood and James Service.
 Michie helped John O'Shanassy to bring down the William Haines ministry in March 1857, but did not become part of O'Shanassy's government; Michie did become attorney-general, however, in the reconstructed Haines ministry from 29 April 1857 to 10 March 1858.